Prikaz98/wryb/README.md

 # Motivation

-Test project for learning clojure.
+Test project to learning clojure.

+<a id="orge694dde"></a>

 # Usages

-There is no real life usage but might be used for storing some plans if you don't want to share data with some exteranl service.
+There is no real life usage but might be used for storing some plans if you don&rsquo;t want to share data with exteranl service.

 Before using override sqlite file path in application.toml :